mehdi-hashemi-01/python/README.md

 ## 📂 Folder structure

 - **00.projects/** : Small projects for practical practice
-- **01.basics/** : Exercises and examples abou tvariables, expressions and operators
+- **01.basics/** : Exercises and examples about variables, expressions and operators
 - **02.condition** : Conditional statements (if, elif, else)
 - **03.forLoop/** : Exercises with the **for** loop
 - **04.while/** : Exercises with the **while** loop